stoplightio/elements/CONTRIBUTING.md

 2. Create a new branch.
 The name doesn't really matter - something like `chore/release` will do.
 3. Run `yarn version`.
 You will be asked a few questions.
     - We don't release `elements-demo` or `elements-utils` packages.
 In order to not release them, you have to choose "Custom Version" and enter the same, old verison by hand.
 Awkward, but it works.
     - In case of other packages, you can just choose the proposed version (patch or minor update) from the console.
 Remember to read our versioning guidelines below!
-If in doubt, it's better to release more packages, rather than less.
 4. After the script gets finalized, a commit will be created for you.
-5. *IMPORTANT!!!* If `elements-core` version was updated in `elements` and `elements-dev-portal`, the script have changed `~` sign to `^` in front of `elements-core` version.
+5. *IMPORTANT!!!* If `elements-core` version was updated in `elements` and/or `elements-dev-portal`, the script have changed `~` sign to `^` in front of `elements-core` version.
 Change it back to `~` in both places by hand and make a new commit.
 The commit message doesn't really matter here, something like `fix: ^ to ~ for elements-core` is more than enouogh.
-6. Now make a push, create a PR and ask someone from review.
+6. Now make a push, create a PR and ask someone for a review.
 The purpose of the review is to make sure the relase obeys our versioning guidelines.

 ## Versioning Guidelines